-An IV drip is a quick-fix for a hangover.
+IV therapy is a quick-fix for a hangover.
 Because we are so incredibly dehydrated when we’re hungover, pumping fluid and vitamins directly into your bloodstream helps to get you on the path to hydration.
-A lot of IV drips that are made specifically to help with hangovers include lots of water, as well as vitamins that will help replenish electrolytes and flush toxins out of the liver.
+A lot of IV blends that are made specifically to help with hangovers include lots of water, as well as vitamins that will help replenish electrolytes and flush toxins out of the liver.
 The relief is a lot faster than drinking a bottle of water and taking aspirin.
 Swallowing a pill for your hangover won’t be as quick since they’re not completely absorbed by your gastrointestinal tract.

-What’s in a Myers cocktail drip?
+What’s in a Myers cocktail?

-There are many different IV drip therapy infusions, each with its own concoction that targets a specific area.
-There are IV drip therapy packages that have “beauty” or “radiant” in the title, and then there are all of the packages that help with post-partying and hangovers.
+There are many different IV therapy infusions, each with its own concoction that targets a specific area.
+There are IV therapy packages that have “beauty” or “radiant” in the title, and then there are all of the packages that help with post-partying and hangovers.
 It’s fun and interesting to scroll through a website and check out all of the various packages they offer.
-There’s truly an IV drip therapy for almost anything you may need.
+There’s truly an IV therapy for almost anything you may need.

-Chances are if you’ve been researching IV drip therapy, you’ve seen the “Myers Cocktail” pop up on several sites.
+Chances are if you’ve been researching IV therapy, you’ve seen the “Myers Cocktail” pop up on several sites.
 The famous Myers cocktail infusion was created by physician Dr. John Myers in the ‘60s.
 He came up with the well-known concoction.
-The Myers cocktail drip is thought to be incredibly beneficial across a broad range of conditions.
+The Myers cocktail is thought to be incredibly beneficial across a broad range of conditions.
 The cocktail is made up of magnesium, calcium, B-vitamins and Vitamin C.

 The Myers cocktail has been administered to people who suffer from migraines, have asthma attacks, fatigue, fibromyalgia, low immune systems, and even depression/anxiety, among other issues.